People With Chronic Pain Respond to Doctors Advocating 'Pain Acceptance' on Vox Podcast

-On Monday, Vox published a podcast detailing how “pain acceptance” is “gaining traction” among American doctors as a response to the opioid epidemic.
+In November, Vox published a podcast detailing how “pain acceptance” is “gaining traction” among American doctors as a response to the opioid epidemic.
 The movement is “kind of just what it sounds like,” said narrator Sarah Kliff, who lives with chronic pain herself.
 “It means asking patients to live with a certain level of pain — for months, years, or even for the rest of their lives.”

 The podcast features Jane Ballantyne, a controversial doctor who champions pain acceptance.
 Kliff said that as Ballantyne watched problems from opioids, like the side effects and risk of addiction and dependence, grow, she started questioning the “assumption” in pain treatment that doctors should get their patients to zero pain, which is why they were prescribing opioids.
 Ballantyne wondered, what if we stopped aiming for zero?

 “There are approaches that involve not becoming too focused on the pain, thinking of living with the pain rather than thinking you can’t live with the pain,” Ballantyne said.

 Ballantyne acknowledged that she has been criticized for her philosophy, which she first wrote about in 2015.

 “[The response] was so personally aggressive and showed such lack of understanding of what we were actually saying.
 It was interpreted as cruel and unsympathetic and you don’t understand what people are going through,” she said.